Assam-Mizoram border standoff: Neutral force CRPF faces flak | Law-Order

 - India

-A day after a violent clash and exchange of fire between police forces of Assam and Mizoram left at least six people dead and over 50 injured, the Central Reserve Police Force (CRPF) deployed along the disputed interstate border on Tuesday received criticism from various quarters for allegedly failing to carry out its “responsibility” as a neutral force.
+A day after a violent clash and exchange of fire between police forces of Assam and Mizoram left at least six people dead and over 50 injured, the Central Reserve Police Force (CRPF) deployed along the disputed interstate border on Tuesday received criticism from the Mizoram home minister and others for allegedly failing to carry out its “responsibility” as a neutral force.

+Mizoram Home Minister Lalchamliana accused the CRPF of allowing Assam forces to enter Mizoram and forcibly take over a duty post manned by the state police on the outskirts of Vairengte in Kolasib district on Monday.

 “The bloody clash could have been averted had CRPF personnel prevented Assam police from entering Mizoram territory and put restrain on them,” Lalruatkima, who is currently camping at Vairengte, told PTI.